 This doesn't sound like an international law matter.
 It isn't fully clear what you mean by fixing your husband's papers, but it sounds like this could be something dealing with immigration forms.
 If that's what you mean by "husband's papers," you could repost your...Read more »

 I’m married with my US citizen wife about 5 years and planning to get her my home countries citizenship through marriage. is there any restrictions for US citizens to obtaining another countries citizenship through marriage ?

 My nephews and brother in Colombia are asking me how is my financial situation, how much is my retirement pension, etc. I don't know if I am going to be treated fairly.
 The attorney is a personal friend of my nephew.

 What action should I take?
 Pls give me your advice.

 We are doing our own version of a court trial both prosecuting and defending different groups of people that were responsible for the holocaust.
 My group is in charge of defending the SS soldiers that carried out Hitler's orders without question.
-For our research and to help us present our case we...
+For our research and to help us present our...
 Read more »

 I was in England for a while with my aunt as a student, I decided to accompany her to instabul for an operation.
 There she kicked me out without any money in an unknown country.
 I had to find a way to get home.
 So I took a direct flight to my home country Texas.
 I’ve contacted her regarding my...
 Read more »